 Tanzania has a fairly long undeveloped coastline 1424 km long, with many undiscovered diving spots that are undoubtedly going to develop in the future.
 The three main large islands of Pemba, Ungudja ( known collectively as Zanzibar) and Mafia island have some excellent dive sites and conditions.

 The South Equatorial current flowing westwards hits the coast at 12 degrees south, roughly in the area of the Tanzania-Mozambique border, close to Mtwara in the south.
-The East African coastal current ( EACC) flows northwards up the entire Tanzanian coast.
+The East African coastal current ( EACC) flows northwards up the entire Diving in Tanzanian coast.
 The EACC is a steady current, at its strongest during the Southern Monsoon (April-October) when surface currents can be around 3 meters per second.
 This weakens during the northern monsoon ( November-March) with an average of 0.5 meters per second.
 Dependent on the strength of the North East monsoon the EACC can change direction to flow easterly, becoming the equatorial counter current.

-Tidal differentials in Tanzania range from 4.5 meters on a full spring tide to 2.5 meters on a neap tide.
+Tidal differentials in diving in Tanzania range from 4.5 meters on a full spring tide to 2.5 meters on a neap tide.
 In some areas with shallow beaches this can leave the beach high and dry on a full spring tide.
 Tide tables may be found here.

 The north east monsoon which blows between November and March is known locally as the Kaskazi.
 It is associated with temperatures of between 28-34 C with higher surface water temperatures.
 There are a with few showers and moderate to strong winds.
 From June to October the climate is cooler and drier going into the South East Monsoon, known locally as the Kusi.
 The Kusi has the strongest winds until approximately November.
 Between seasons March-April and October-November, there are usually calmer periods.
 These are known locally as the Matlai.